volosovich/DeskApp/README.md

 ## Description
 TODO
 ## Usage
 Follow the following steps and you're good to go!
-Important: Typescript and npm has to be installed on your machine!
+Important: Npm has to be installed on your machine!
 1: Clone repo
 ```
 git clone https://github.com/volosovich/DeskApp.git